aleph2c/learning_xslt_with_python/README.md

 1. Build a custom AI "Professor" to act as your personal tutor.
 2. Follow a "hack-to-learn" workflow using the provided code examples.
-3. Use a curated curriculum based on classic XSLT texts.
+3. Use a curated curriculum based on some classic XSLT texts.
 4. Build an Amoury

 ### Build a Custom Professor